-We confirmed that GBM patients enrolled in our Phase I/II clinical trial failed prior treatment with standard front-line (temozolomide plus radiation) and 92% also failed Avastin®.
+GBM patients enrolled in the Phase I portion of our refractory GBM clinical trial failed prior treatment with standard front-line (temozolomide plus radiation) and 92% also failed Avastin®.
 In addition, 77% percent of GBM patients enrolled had also failed one or more courses of additional salvage therapy beyond temozolomide and Avastin® prior to treatment with VAL-083.
-Patients were not re-resected prior to treatment with VAL-083 and therefore had a growing refractory GBM tumor at the time of enrollment in our clinical trial and were considered salvage patients with an expected poor prognosis.
+Patients were not reresected prior to treatment with VAL-083 and therefore had a growing refractory GBM tumor at the time of enrollment in our clinical trial and were considered salvage patients with an expected poor prognosis.